ervinb/ervinb.github.io/_posts/22-12-2016-building-phantomjs-with-docker.md

 This ran for 43 minutes, in a Vagrant box with 3 maxed out vCores and 4GB's of memory, and the resulting image is almost 3GB in size.

+If you're interested in the details, do continue below.

 ## Setting up the stage

-The preassumption is that you have Docker installed on your host, and a basic knowledge of it along side -- to go with it.
+The preassumption is that you have Docker installed on your host, and some basic Docker knowledge to go with it.
 If that's not the case, follow [this guide](https://docs.docker.com/engine/installation/) for the installtion, and explore their docs a bit for the rest.